raarevalo96/laravel-excel-seeder/README.md

 }
 ```
 ## Seeding Individual Sheets
-By default, executing te `db:seed` Artisan command will seed all worksheets within a workbook.
+By default, executing the `db:seed` Artisan command will seed all worksheets within a workbook.

 If you want to specify individual sheets to seed, you may use the `xl:seed` Artisan command
 with the `--seed` option.
 You may specify multiple `--seed` options.